 Chief Geophysicist – Denver

 Rich received his B.Sc. in Geophysical Engineering 1984 from the Colorado School of Mines.
 He joined Western Geophysical in Houston in June of 1984 and worked for them in various positions for just over twenty two years, ultimately attaining the position of Senior Area Geophysicist.
 Throughout his career he has been involved in all phases of surface seismic data processing including land, marine, OBC and multicomponent applications.
 In 1988 he transferred to Western’s Denver office.
 In 1996 he began working on azimuthal anisotropy issues related to both P-waves and converted waves primarily for fracture detection and reservoir characterization.
-In 2006, he left WesternGeco and became a partner in HiPoint Reservoir Imaging and Apex HiPoint (now Sigma3) to focus on all aspects of borehole seismic acquisition and processing – including active VSP imaging and passive hydraulic fracture monitoring.
+In 2006, he left WesternGeco and became a partner in HiPoint Reservoir Imaging and Apex HiPoint (later to become Sigma3) to focus on all aspects of borehole seismic acquisition and processing – including active VSP imaging and passive hydraulic fracture monitoring.
 With Sigma3, Rich was the principal processor of borehole seismic datasets from zero-offset, 3D and 4D and converted wave VSPs.
+Rich joined Sterling Seismic in January 2019 and continues his work with advanced VSP and surface seismic processing and imaging.

 Rich has co-authored numerous papers and articles on these subjects for the SEG, EAGE, CSEG, AAPG and various other local geophysical societies.
 In 2007, Rich and his co-authors, were presented with the SEG Best Paper Presentation Award at the SEG Annual Meeting.
 He and his co-authors were also presented with the Best Paper in The Leading Edge Award for 2011.